UlrikeScherer/fishtoolbox/README.md

 - `compute_cluster_entropy` computes the cluster entropy for each individual and day.
 Using the watershed regions or kmeans clusters, by providing the function to load the corresponding clusters.
 - `compute_coefficient_of_variation` computes the coefficient of variation for each individual and day.

+## Table Export
+Records function to export averaged step length to a csv file and melted them into a long format table for statistical analysis (Repeatability).

 ## Repeatability
 From means of features (step, angle, wall distance), e.g. batches of 60 data frames.
 Produce a long table, recording block number, id.